ChristinaLK/htc-intro/lesson.md

 > ### Discussion
 >
 > What are the pieces of your computing task?
 How do you want to organize them?
-What
+How
-> should you include in your submit file?
+> can you implement that structure in a submit file?

 ## Resources